thephpleague/oauth2-client/README.md

 **In most cases, you'll want to use a specific provider client library rather than this base library.**

-Take a look at [README.PROVIDERS.md](README.PROVIDERS.md) to see a list of provider client libraries.
+Take a look at [providers list README](docs/providers/thirdparty.md) to see a list of provider client libraries.

 If using Composer to require a specific provider client library, you **do not need to also require this library**.
 Composer will handle the dependencies for you.

 ### Authorization Code Grant

 The following example uses the out-of-the-box `GenericProvider` provided by this library.
-If you're looking for a specific provider (i.e. Facebook, Google, GitHub, etc.), take a look at our [list of provider client libraries](README.PROVIDERS.md). **HINT: You're probably looking for a specific provider.**
+If you're looking for a specific provider (i.e. Facebook, Google, GitHub, etc.), take a look at our [list of provider client libraries](docs/providers/thirdparty.md). **HINT: You're probably looking for a specific provider.**

 The authorization code grant type is the most common grant type used when authenticating users with a third-party service.
 This grant type utilizes a client (this library), a server (the service provider), and a resource owner (the user with credentials to a protected—or owned—resource) to request access to resources owned by the user.
 This is often referred to as _3-legged OAuth_, since there are three parties involved.